-Classroom In the classroom a student should:

-- feel safe and comfortable to express his/her own ideas and views, - know what your teacher expects and how to meet those expectations, - plan to get help in courses during designated "extra help times", - come to class with the materials you need, - listen carefully and respectfully to your teachers and classmates,

-- work hard to reach his/her learning goals, and

-- use all of your learning skills.

-- respect the learning environment.
+C1 In the decree on the death of soil.
+Classroom In the classroom, our students should: • feel safe and comfortable to express their own ideas and perspectives know what their teacher expects and how to meet those expectations plan to get help in courses during designated "extra help times" come to class with the materials needed listen carefully and respectfully to teachers and classmates actively engage in provided learning experiences work hard to reach learning goals • use all learning skills respect the learning environment shoving of any kind at any time)

-Corridors In the corridors a student should:

-- Keep all body parts to yourself (e.g. no touching, grabbing, kicking, or shoving of any kind at any time) - find the corridors and hallways of Nantucket Elementary School to be safe - walk at all times - keep a low noise level - please look, but do not touch bulletin boards or student work posted on the walls - not eat candy, gum, food, or drink - leave clean bathrooms and drinking fountains - help to make sure that facilities are respected and left clean - be polite
+Hallways In the hallways, our students should: keep all body parts to oneself (e.g. no touching, grabbing, kicking, or

+- find the hallways of Nantucket Intermediate School to be safe - walk at all times - keep a low noise level - look, but not touch bulletin boards or student work posted on the walls - not eat candy, gum, food, or drink - leave clean bathrooms and drinking fountains after use - help to make sure that facilities are respected and left clean - be polite